Teaching in the 21st Century: Local Teachers in a Global Community

 This Online M.Ed. is designed for highly motivated educators working in a variety of PreK-16 and community education settings (including professional development, teacher-leadership and advocacy roles) who wish to analyze problems of practice, develop new knowledge, structure experiences, grow practical insight, and become leaders.

-Students will begin their program in May of 2018, following consultation with their faculty advisor to build an individualized Memorandum of Studies that reflects their professional interests while also meeting program requirements.
+Students will begin their program in May, following consultation with their faculty advisor to build an individualized Memorandum of Studies that reflects their professional interests while also meeting program requirements.
 Students will proceed through this program as members of a cohort, supported by faculty who will guide their progress in courses geared toward the improvement of their teaching practice.

 All coursework is available at a distance, but students are encouraged to come to campus for a residency period at some point during their program.